f-mendoza/MEGAPI/README.md

 # MEGAPI
-An MEGA API with additional features.
+A MEGA API with additional features.